nodejs/nan/doc/v8_misc.md

 <a name="api_nan_typedarray_contents"></a>
 ### Nan::TypedArrayContents<T>

 A helper class for accessing the contents of an ArrayBufferView (aka a typedarray) from C++.
-If the input array is not a valid typedarray, then the data pointer of TypedArrayContents will default to `NULL`.
+If the input array is not a valid typedarray, then the data pointer of TypedArrayContents will default to `NULL` and the length will be 0.
+If the data pointer is not compatible with the alignment requirements of type, an assertion error will fail.

-Note that you must store a pointer to the `array` object while you are accessing the contents of the typedarray object.
+Note that you must store a pointer to the `array` object while you are accessing the contents of the typedarray object using this interface.

 Definition: